Citizens and the official statistics

 The dissemination of statistical results is a decentralised task; that is, each body in charge of designing and generating official statistics also tends to be the body that disseminates the results.
-Despite this, Idescat's webpage is an ideal vehicle for finding out about the results of Catalan official statistics in that it offers very extensive information on both the statistics generated by the Institute itself and on other statistics conducted by the different bodies participating in the Statistical Plan of Catalonia.
+Despite this, Idescat's webpage is an ideal vehicle for finding out about the results of Catalan official statistics in that it offers very extensive information on both the statistics generated by the Institute itself and on other statistics conducted by the different bodies participating in the Statistical Plan for Catalonia.

 The activities included in the annual statistical action programmes that involve obligatory cooperation by the population and companies, through official surveys in which Idescat participates, can be examined in the current Annual Programme of Statistical Actions.